UHDanke/gd_docs/triggers/area.md

 ### Distance
 Distance is calculated between center and affected object then multiplied by **ModFront** / **ModBack**.
-**Offset** and **OffsetY** offset the position of the center.
+**Offset** and **OffsetY** offset the position of the center after mod is applied.
-The value of distance is sensible to float and addition errors \- centering an object perfectly after it is moved is not always possible.
+The distance value is sensible to float and addition errors \- centering an object perfectly after it is moved is not always possible.

 Distance can be calculated using these formulas: